Optical Fiber Preparation

 Putting Fiber Optic Protection Sleeves On, Cleaning and Fusing

 So, we have marked modules, measured fibers and thought out how they would fit into cable organizers.
 Next, you need to put FO protection sleeves on, clean and fuse.

 Here you can act in different ways.
 You may take a pair of fibers to be fused, put a protection sleeve on one of them, clean them, cleave, fuse and lay.
 Then you take the second pair, and so on.
 Another option would be as follows: first you should put protection sleeves on all fibers (or rather, half of them) – after all, one protection sleeve protects one splice, which involves two fibers); then all fibers are stripped with a stripper (but not cleaved or wiped with alcohol); and only then you look at the wiring map and begin to fuse.
 Fuse a group that is convenient to lay (usually one module) – and lay it.
 Fuse the second module and lay it, and so on.
 In doing so, we save time and are not likely to forget to put on a protection sleeve.

-What is a FSPK (fiber splice protection kit)?
+What is a FSPK (fiber splice protection kit) or a protective sleeve?
 This is a disposable composite heat shrink sleeve that protects the splice.

 FSPK (and, accordingly, optical cable organizers) come in different standards.